mprzybylak/kafka-streams-workshops/README.md

 - Immutable data
 - Replayable

-It is curcial to understand difference between processing data that is stream from processing data that looks like regular collection.
+It is curcial to understand difference between processing data between streams and collections.
 First of all - in stream you don't know how much elements you have.
 Second thing is that you don't know when messages will appear on stream.
-Because of that you will need differently about some operations over stream than on the same operations over collections that you've already know.
+Because of that you will need to think differently about some operations over stream than over collections.

 Especially aggregation operation looks totaly different - in case of collection you can calculate aggregated value right away.
 In case of streams you will need update your results when new input message will appear.